CompuTec/pdc-docs/current/user-guide/task-activities/task-activities.md

 To get information on this, click [here](../adding-new-task.md).

-### Click a status icon on a task tile to open a task panel of a specific task.
+### Click a status icon on a task tile to open a task panel of a specific task

 ![Example New Task](./media/task-activities/example-new-task.webp)